Maesla/Vehicle-Detection/writeup_template.md

 ###Sliding Window Search

 ####1.
+Vehicle Classifier
+With the SVM classifier, I have implemented a class, **SimpleVehicleClassifier**.
+This class is injected by the SVM classifier and the scaler.
+It gets a 64x64 RGB at 255 image, extract its features, normalize them and predict if the image is a vehicle or not.

+####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
 I have implemented a full class in order to manage the window search.
 This class have several method to help with the window search.